See quotes for black box car insurance that uses a device in your car to monitor your driving, and could make your insurance cheaper.

 Enter your details

-Your provider will monitor your driving through a black box installed in your car, a plug-and-drive device or a mobile phone app.
-They’ll be able to track things like your driving speed, how you brake and how you handle corners.
+We'll search our database of leading providers and show you the best deals we can find.
+Your provider will be able to track things like your driving speed, how you brake and how you handle corners.

 Apply and save